jayeshp19/phidata/README.md

 </div>

 <p align="center">
-  The cleanest way to build an agent platform.<br/>
+  Build, run, and manage your agent platform.<br/>
 </p>

 ## Introduction

-Agno provides software for building agent platforms.
+Agno provides software for building, running, and managing agent platforms.
 - Build agents using any agent framework.
 - Run them as production services with session management, tracing, scheduling, and RBAC.
 - Manage your platform using a single control plane.